-Elephants are the world’s largest land mammal.
+Elephants are the world’s largest land mammals.
 A mammal is a species that is born and not hatched from an egg.
 Mammals have lungs that breathe air.
-When a female mammal gives birth, their bodies produce milk to feed their babies.
+When female mammal gives birth, their bodies produce milk to feed their babies.
 Humans are also mammals.

-A well-known prehistoric ancestor to the elephant is a woolly mammoth.
+A well-known prehistoric ancestor to the elephant is the woolly mammoth.